cybercubes/stock-volatilator-3000/setup_guide.md

 The contents of custom.yaml should be kept secret (not to leak the api keys, for example)

-We also need to alter the service file, change the line:
+We also need to alter the api service file, change the line:
 ```shell script
 ExecStart=/usr/bin/java -jar Volatilator-api.jar
 ```